 I tried making my usual Sweet Manhattan but with añejo tequila as the base spirit and it was not half bad, but there's something about tequila that says

-Tequila based with complex mezcal smokiness, rich maraschino cherry and floral lavender bitters.
-It's a drink that likes dilution so consider serving on
+Tequila based, with complex mezcal smokiness, rich maraschino cherry and floral lavender bitters.
+It's a drink that likes dilution so perhaps consider

 A wonderfully aromatic flower-powered Aviation.
 Sweeter than some Aviation renditions, including my own Aviation and if, like me, you like yours a tad

 Inspired by the numerous other Tuxedo recipes, this combines the best of them all (besides the sherry) but with a faint hint of sweetness (from the bianco

 Sweet white vermouth and generous maraschino liqueur mellow the usual Tuxedo bone dryness while also adding aroma and flavour.